cartesi/docs/docs/tutorials/dogecoin-hash/full-dapp.md

 bytes4 nonce = 0x84dd91a8;
 ```

-Once our contract file has been saved, we can still use our opened Hardhat console session to recompile and redeploy our DApp.
+Once our contract file has been saved, we can still use our opened Hardhat console session to recompile and redeploy our dApp.
 To do that, execute the following command:

 ```javascript
 > await run("deploy")